LucaScheller/VFX-UsdAssetResolver/docs/src/resolvers/PythonResolver/PythonAPI.md

 The method signatures match the C++ signatures, except how the context is injected, as this is necessary due to how the Python exposing works.

-To enable a similiar logging as the `TF_DEBUG` env var does, you can uncomment the following in the `log_function_args` function.
+To enable a similar logging as the `TF_DEBUG` env var does, you can uncomment the following in the `log_function_args` function.

 ```python
 ...code...